The COUTIF Google Sheets function can be used when you want to get the count when a given condition is met.

 =COUNTIF($C$2:$C$13,“<>”)

-In this example, the criteria used is “<>” (not equal to sign within double quotes).
+In this example, the criteria used is “<>” (not equal to a sign within double quotes).
 This criterion means that the cells are not equal to an empty string.
-Note that if there is a cell that looks blank but has a space character in it, then it will be counted by this formula.
+This lets Google Sheets count the number of cells with text and return that number.
+Note: If there is a cell that looks blank but has a space character in it, then it will be counted by this formula.

-Example 6 – Count All Instances where a Keyword Appears
+Example 8 – Count All Instances where a Keyword Appears

 Sometimes, you may have to deal with data that contains variations of the same name or item.
 For example, in the data below, there are variations of Apple as Apple, Apples, Fruit – Apple.